 - When ready to cook, have ready in a small container, about 2 tablespoons of water, already measured out.)

 In a medium-sized mixing bowl, measure out flour, salt, and yeast.
 Use a fork or whisk to mix together.
-Add water and mix (a spoonula works great) until a shaggy mixture forms.
+Add water (see notes) and mix (a spoonula works great) until a shaggy mixture forms.
 Cover bowl with a lid or plastic wrap and set aside for 12 – 18 hours.
 Overnight works great and the timing is not particular.

 Adjust oven rack to the highest level that will accommodate your pan and allow you to easily get it in and out of the oven.